-Delegator: Local Government (Permit Authority) Express Power to Building Act 2011: Delegate: s 127(1) &amp; (3) Delegation: special permit authorities and local government.
+Delegator: Local Government (Permit Authority) Express Power to Building Act 2011: Delegate: s 127(1) & (3) Delegation: special permit authorities and local government.
 Express Power or Building Act 2011: Duty Delegated: s 131(2) Inspection, copies of building records.
 Delegate: Chief Executive Officer Function: 1.
 Authority to determine an application from an interested person to inspect and copy a building record [s 131(2)].
-Council Conditions on this Delegation: A delegation of a special permit authority's powers or duties may be only to: ŭ an employee of the special permit authority (s 127(2)); or a person employed by the Local Government under s 5.36 Local Government Act 1995; and Decisions under this delegated authority should be either undertaken or informed by a person qualified in accordance with reg 5 of the Building Regulations 2012.
+Council Conditions on this Delegation: A delegation of a special permit authority's powers or duties may be only to: an employee of the special permit authority (s 127(2)); or a person employed by the Local Government under s 5.36 Local Government Act 1995; and Decisions under this delegated authority should be either undertaken or informed by a person qualified in accordance with reg 5 of the Building Regulations 2012.
 Express Power to Building Act 2011: Sub-Delegate: s 127(6A) Delegation: special permit authorities and local governments (powers of sub-delegation limited to CEO).
-Sub-Delegate/s: Director Community Planning Manager Development and Place Drive in all Devilois at Company and Place Principal Building Surveyor Puilding Surveyor CEO Conditions on Building Surveyor Conditions on the CEO delegation also apply to the this Sub-Delegation: Conditions on the CEO delegation also apply to the sub-delegation. uns sub-Delegation.
+Sub-Delegate/s: Director Community Planning Manager Development and Place Principal Building Surveyor Building Surveyor CEO Conditions on this Sub-Delegation: Conditions on the CEO delegation also apply to the sub-delegation.
 Compliance Links: ■ Building Act 2011 - s 146 Confidentiality.
 Record Keeping: Delegations exercised are to be recorded in the Town's document management system.